 - Eye Scream: "Room Runners" —the bathing lady doesn't take kindly to being spied on.

 - Gecko Ending: In some of the episodes.

-- Half-Dressed Cartoon Animal: Flip wears shorts, a bow tie, gloves and shoes, but no shirt.
+- Half-Dressed Cartoon Animal: Flip wears a hat, shorts, a bow tie, gloves and shoes, but no shirt.

 - Haunted House: In "Spooks."